 The key distinction between a Peace Officer and Public Officer lies in the employees' primary functions.
-Peace Officers primary focus and duty is on law enforcement and maintaining public safety, whereas Public Officers encompass a broader spectrum of roles, including but not limited to law enforcement as applicable through ordinance and policy and procedure.
-Regional Parks philosophy, mission and the daily services provided by Park Rangers can better be defined and articulated to the public through a specific county-level ordinance and policy as a Public Officer where the primary duty is not law enforcement.
+Peace Officers' primary focus and duty is law enforcement and maintaining public safety, whereas a Public Officers primary duty and focus is not law enforcement but encompasses a broader spectrum of roles and duties.
+Regional Parks' philosophy, mission and the daily services provided by Park Rangers can better be defined and articulated to the public through a specific county-level ordinance and policy as a Public Officer where the primary duty is not law enforcement.